ajohnson132490/C195OA/out/production/C195OAssessment/appointmentmaker/README.txt

 •  design a new report

 Other
-•  Translate everything into french
+•  Translate log in page into french
 •  make language location dependent and find a way to test it
 •  do javadoc comments